-- A fine, wavy and slightly scaly line

-- A few mm to one cm long.

-- A tiny mite may sometimes be seen at the end of the burrow.

-- Mostly in the webs of fingers, flexing surfaces of the wrists, around elbows and armpits, areolae of the breasts in females and on genitals of males, along the belt line, and on the lower buttocks.

-- The face is usually not involved.
+- A tiny mite may sometimes be seen at the end of the burrow. - Mostly in the webs of fingers, flexing surfaces of the wrists, around elbows and armpits, areolae of the breasts in females and on genitals of males, along the belt line, and on the lower buttocks. - The face is usually not involved. and head